 Once upon a time, bookseller James Lackington made books affordable for nearly everyone in London.
 It was the late 18th century, literacy was on the rise, but books were still a luxury item.
 Lackington changed that by popularizing the cheap “remainder” and making a tidy profit for himself, in the bargain.

 We’ll never make a profit at Lackington’s Magazine.
 Our principles, in fact, have us in a bind.
 We want to keep content accessible, the way Lackington did.
 But we must also pay our writers and artists (another inconvenient principle of ours).
 You can help keep this project afloat, support creators, and ensure we remain open to anyone with an internet connection.
-There are four ways to do so, and we greatly appreciate your support in any form.
+There are two ways to do so, and we greatly appreciate your support in any form.